Laser Dentistry FAQ

 Are lasers new to dentistry?

 The concept of lasers was first suggested by Albert Einstein.
 Shortly after the invention of lasers in the early 1960s, lasers were used experimentally on the teeth and gums.
 Lasers have long been the standard of care in medicine for many surgical and cosmetic procedures, such as LASIK, wrinkle removal, hair removal and many others.
 The Waterlase was approved for hard tissue dental procedures.
 Thousands of dentists around the world have performed millions of Waterlase hard and soft tissue procedures with less need for anesthesia and drills.

-How does laser dentistry reduce and eliminate pain?
+How does laser dentistry reduce pain?